Damaging Facebook whistleblower disclosures detailed in media reports | DW | 25.10.2021

 Facebook CEO Zuckerberg, who tends to present himself as a free speech advocate in the US, personally approved a company plan to censor government critics in Vietnam at the request of the country's ruling Communist Party, The Washington Post reported.

-In the past, Zuckerberg defended morally objectionable posts from Holocaust deniers as an unintentional error done without malice whereas scholars of genocide and war crimes note denial is often the final stage of genocide.
+In the past, Zuckerberg has defended morally objectionable posts from Holocaust deniers as an unintentional error done without malice, whereas scholars of genocide and war crimes note denial is often the final stage of genocide.

 However, when deciding to censor opposition-minded posts in Vietnam, Facebook said it wanted "to ensure our services remain available for millions of people who rely on them every day."

-Ahead of the Communist Party Congress in Hanoi, Vietnam, Facebook saw a sharp uptick in the number of censored posts on the site after CEO Mark Zuckerberg personally approved the Communist Party's censorship request
+Ahead of the Communist Party Congress in Hanoi, Facebook saw a sharp uptick in the number of censored posts on the site

 Zuckerberg has been noted by former employees as being obsessed with metrics, growth and neutralizing competition at all costs.